mcvm-launcher/mcvm/README.md

 Launchers can use the different MCVM crates to parse, validate, evaluate, and host MCVM packages.

 ### A GUI launcher (planned)
-All the functionalities of the CLI in a more approachable format.
+All the functionalities of the CLI in a more approachable format as a desktop application.

+### Automated testing and CI
+MCVM can be used to quickly start up a server instance in your automated CI pipelines, which you can run tests on.

 ## Progress